 How much of a time commitment is it to coordinate a volunteer team?

 Coordinating a volunteer team takes different amounts of time depending on how many volunteers will be participating and how you communicate with your team.
 Projects tend to be for groups of 10-15 people.
 You are welcome to coordinate for multiple projects, but we have seen it be difficult for people to coordinate for 3 or more projects at a time.
-Volunteer Team Leaders will spend time determining how many employees would like to participate and in what kind of project, submitting necessary forms to the United Way, attending a one-hour meeting on either August 6th or 8th, 2019, working out details with the agency project coordinator and communicating those details to the volunteer team.
+Volunteer Team Leaders will spend time determining how many employees would like to participate and in what kind of project, submitting necessary forms to the United Way, attending a one-hour meeting on either August 4th, 5th, or 6th 2020, working out details with the agency project coordinator and communicating those details to the volunteer team.
 E-mail and web access will greatly reduce the amount of time spent coordinating a team.

 What is the agency expected to provide?